GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-alibaba-redundancy/index.md

 Learn how to build IPsec VPNs between
-[Cloud VPN](https://cloud.google.com/vpn/docs/) on Google Cloud Platform (GCP) and Alibaba Cloud VPN Gateway with redundancy
+[Cloud VPN](https://cloud.google.com/vpn/docs/) on Google Cloud Platform (GCP) and Alibaba Cloud VPN Gateway with redundancy.

 _Disclaimer: This interoperability guide is intended to be informational in nature and shows examples only.
 Customers should verify this information by